fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 Because this contract uses a fixed amount of gas, it may soon become completely impossible to beat.
 I was still able to successfully pass this level thanks to some [hard-working soul's Yul code on pastebin](https://pastebin.com/4G4xuUDn).

-[Yul is an intermediate language](https://docs.soliditylang.org/en/latest/yul.html) that can be used for inline-assembly inside of a Solidity file, optimizing a program and saving a whole lot of gas.
+[Yul is an intermediate language](https://docs.soliditylang.org/en/latest/yul.html) that can be used for inline assembly inside of a Solidity file, optimizing a program and saving a whole lot of gas.
 So, to whoever wrote that pastebin file, many thanks kind human(?) <3

 When we call our target contract's <code>buy</code> function it will in turn call into our <code>price</code> function.
 Similar to level 11, we need to make it so our function can return two different prices without modifying the value of the <code>price</code> variable.